kisudsoe/PostGWAS-tools/r2_report.md

 Filtering GTEx eQTL data by p-value < 5e-8 is already done.
 See details in `r2d1_report.md`.

+## Converting additional data

-## Converting Stitzel lab's Hi-C data
+### Stitzel lab's Hi-C data

 This step is already done.
 See details in `r2d1_report.md`.

+### Ferror lab's Enhancer, pcHi-C data

+This step is simply done by excel.
+See details for pcHi-C data conversion in `r2d1_report.md`.